At the core of the Deployments Module is the Service Configuration commonly called services.

 Note: This is true for the docker driver as well.

-is composed of one or more tasks.
-You can see each task as an equivalent of Containers
+A service is composed of one or more tasks.
+You can see each task as an equivalent of Containers in each Pod.

 Currently, Mission Control lets you create a single task in each service.
 For creating multiple tasks per service, use the